 A lot of articles and blogs describe how the customer journey should unfold and what gets in the way of achieving real success with product adoption.
-However, very few have been written about the product adoption problem of one of the most common steps for buying a technical product: free trials.
+However, very few have been written about the product adoption problem of one of the most common steps for buying software products: free trials.
 That is why this article discusses the challenges and shares actionable tips to improve the free trial experience.
 This blog was originally published in 2019 and has been updated with new information in August 2020.

-At Instruqt, our customers are mostly tech vendors who have products or features they need to sell.
+At Instruqt, our customers are mostly tech companies.
 What we’ve discovered is that success begins at the first touch with the product.
-You need to show your prospect the value of your product immediately, after all, that’s what they want.
-And the advantage of the free trial is that your prospect gets to know your product in their own environment.
-So, often this “first-touch” happens through the free trial.
+You need to show your prospects the value of your product immediately, after all, that’s what they want.
+And the advantage of the free trial is that your prospects get to know your product in their own environment.
+So, often this “first-touch” happens through a free trial.
 After 15, 30, or 60 days of using a product or service, the prospect can then decide if they’re actually going to buy it.

 What could possibly go wrong with a free trial?
 Well, actually, a lot.